supahcraig/CLDR/Labs/Data Engineering/car_data/readme.md

 ## Assets:

+The Cloudera tutorial utilizes these assets, although some modification on them is required.
+Code found in this repo simplifies this.

 ```
 wget https://www.cloudera.com/content/dam/www/marketing/tutorials/enrich-data-using-cloudera-data-engineering/tutorial-files.zip
 ```

 Unzip that, and upload the 5 `csv` files to your S3 bucket.

 `aws s3 cp . s3://<YOUR BUCKET>/PREFIX/cde_workshop/ --recursive --exclude "*" --include "*.csv"`

 I put mine into `s3://goes-se-sandbox01/cnelson2/cde-workshop/`